 Know this, building the right product is hard.
 If you’re doing it right, and moving fast you will be wrong a lot.
 It’s what you learn and how fast you adapt that determines how successful you’ll ultimately be.

-Instead, our customers enjoyed the simplicity of just selecting home, small business, or large business and seeing prices immediately after.
+Our customers enjoyed the simplicity of just selecting home, small business, or large business and seeing prices immediately after.
 Our partners didn’t put out more tailored rates because the new upload features weren’t a vast improvement on our old process nor did they increase acquisition.

 Don’t be afraid to admit mistakes, the sooner you admit them, the faster you can correct them and build something your customers love.
 Even more, don’t be afraid to make mistakes.
 80% certainty is almost always good enough, driving out all uncertainty tends to waste a lot of time and speed matters.